NexusTools/ExpandedTNT/readme.md

 ExpandedTNT
 ========================
-__ExpandedTNT__ is a **Minecraft Mod** of which simply adds new types of TNT, totally original.
-Each custom TNT explodes in a (I believe) 1x1x1 area to set-off any close-by TNT.
+__ExpandedTNT__ is a **Minecraft Mod** of which simply adds a method to craft 'dynamic' TNT.

-Currently the following new TNT's exist, and via configuration files are possible to disable/enable:

-* Arrow TNT - Launches arrows in a rather sphereical pattern.
-* Egg TNT - Eggs everywhere.
-* TNT TNT - Launches regular TNT.
-* TNT TNT TNT - Launches TNT TNT, of which will launch regular TNT, rather absurd.
+Basically the fundamentals of this mod is that it adds a new crafting table called "TNT Crafting Table" of which allows you to dynamically make new variants of TNT that launches whatever item you see fit.

+So, for example you could have it so your newly crafted TNT has 1 single item-stack of tnt on the left side, and another stack of arrows to the right, and when it's rendered it'd have those item stacks rendered into the model aswell.
+Once launched it'll also launch entities of the apporiate items you've placed alongside the TNT.

 TODO:
 =============
-* Customization of how many entities are launched by each block.
-* Possibly make it more dynamic in how they are added to the point where it's potentially exponential in TNT variants.
+* Actually create the new TNT variant, currently the implementation exists, just doesn't actually have any functionality.
+The plan is to dynamically use metadata to store the ones that currently exist.